Republican Study Committee: Former members

-The RSC membership list is available at the group's website.
+The RSC membership list is available on the group's website.
 It counts former Vice Presidents Mike Pence, Dan Quayle and Dick Cheney and former House Majority Leader Tom DeLay among its former members.
-In addition, at least four sitting senators—Pat Toomey (PA), Richard Burr (NC), John Boozman (AR), and Roger Wicker (MS)—were members of the RSC while serving in the House.
+In addition, at least two sitting senators—John Boozman (AR) and Roger Wicker (MS)—were members of the RSC while serving in the House.
 At least three former governors–Pence (IN), Butch Otter (ID) and Bobby Jindal (LA)—were also members.